grafana/agent/docs/sources/configuration/integrations/azure-exporter-config.md

 ### Multiple Azure Services in a single config

-The Azure Metrics API has rather strict limitations on the amount of parameters which can be supplied.
-Due to this you cannot gather metrics from multiple `resource_types` in the same `azure_exporter` instance.
-If you need metrics from multiple resources you can enable `integration-next` or configure the agent so that it exposes the exporter via `azure_exporter` config but data is configured through metrics scrape_configs.
-Below you can find an example configuration which combines the two examples above in a single agent configuration.
-Note: this is not a full configuration pieces have been removed for simplicity
+The Azure Metrics API has rather strict limitations on the number of parameters which can be supplied.
+Due to this, you cannot gather metrics from multiple `resource_types` in the same `azure_exporter` instance.
+If you need metrics from multiple resources, you can enable `integration-next` or configure Agent to expose the exporter via the `azure_exporter` config with data configured through metrics scrape_configs.
+The following example configuration combines the two examples above in a single Agent configuration.

+> **Note**: This is not a complete configuration; blocks have been removed for simplicity.

 ```yaml
 integrations: